Storage Racks

 Production Process

 Before beginning production, manufacturers carefully assess the space where the storage system will be installed, taking detailed notes on its requirements.
 Key considerations include inventory accessibility, rotation needs, the diameter and weight of stored products, building height, available floor space, and overall layout, including door placement.
-These factors determine how the storage system must be constructed, the features it requires, and the materials best suited for its durability and performance.
+These factors determine how the storage system must be constructed, the features it requires, and the materials best suited for its durability and performance in real-world warehouse conditions.

 To fabricate the storage system, manufacturers typically assemble pre-formed components through welding, weaving, extrusion, molding, or other shaping techniques.
-This ensures the final structure is both sturdy and efficient for its intended application.
+This ensures the final structure is both sturdy and efficient for its intended application, whether supporting heavy pallet loads or lighter carton flow requirements.

 - Rack Materials